 Shawnee: When we were younger, when I first moved to L.A.
 I don’t think there was balance.
 We wanted to do all of this stuff, your 20s are for that, to just go hard if that's what you choose to do.
 That’s the time that a lot of people start moving up the ranks.
-It’s all Mary Tyler Moore but now I am try to find balance.
-In our television jobs the production schedules are hectic, there is always an emergency, there are people always panicking.
+It’s all Mary Tyler Moore but now I am trying to find balance.
+In our television jobs, the production schedules are hectic, there is always an emergency, there are people always panicking.
 I’m finding meditating is good, not allowing anyone else’s emergency to become your emergency.
 Balance and harmony, doing that kind of stuff is getting me to a different kind of state than I was when I was younger.
 Planning time to get away is always good for your creative space because you have something to look forward to and giving yourself time to have a break.
 Making sure to water all of these things, my home life, my relationship life, my family.
 Finding balance in it all.
 Taking time to just breathe, saying my prayers, just being thankful.
-Thanking god, thanking my ancestors, it’s a blessing to be in this space.
-Trying to understand that whatever happens I’m going to be good.
+Thanking God, thanking my ancestors, it’s a blessing to be in this space.
+Trying to understand that whatever happens, I’m going to be good.
 If you had asked me a year ago it’d be different but now I’m just trying to come to peace, balance, and harmony.

 Shawnelle: I do struggle with balance in terms of trying to make sure the wheels are turning at all times and making sure not to get stuck in one direction or the other.
-When you’re really passionate about what you’re doing, also having a full time job, nourishing great friendships and a great relationship, it gets a little tough.
-Sometimes you just have to say “Ok, I’m out balance today.”
+When you’re really passionate about what you’re doing, also having a full-time job, nourishing great friendships and a great relationship, it gets a little tough.
+Sometimes you just have to say “Ok, I’m out of balance today.”

 Shawnee: Sometimes you’re forced out of balance and you have to say no I’m done.

 Shawnelle: That’s the truth for younger women coming into adulthood and feeling like everything has to be perfect.
-Sometimes it’s not going to be perfectly balanced, things get out of whack and you have to be ok and give yourself a path to forgiveness and be ok with the fact that somethings are beyond your control.
+Sometimes it’s not going to be perfectly balanced, things get out of whack and you have to be ok and give yourself a path to forgiveness and be ok with the fact that some things are beyond your control.

-Shawnee: Realizing currently things are a little crazy but in a few days i’m going to shift it and i’m going to get myself back to peace.
+Shawnee: Realizing currently things are a little crazy but in a few days I’m going to shift it and I’m going to get myself back to peace.
 I know I can get myself back to center and I can stay on track and move forward.

 BGC: Do you have any advice for young creators/ones just starting?

 Shawnee: Follow your creative heart and do the work that speaks to you.
 Tell the stories or create the projects, do the things that are motivating you.
-Don’t let fear get in your way, remove fear of what you’re creating, how the public will respond, what your family and friends may think, don’t worry about it.
+Don’t let fear get in your way, remove the fear of what you’re creating, how the public will respond, what your family and friends may think, don’t worry about it.
 Just get it out there.
 Don’t be deterred by other people’s thoughts.
 Don’t change your voice for anybody, trust your voice and create the work as you see it.
 If you’re coming from a pure place, something is going to touch somebody.